evilnick/plakar.io/content/integrations/onedrive/index.md

   Yet, OneDrive’s native protection is limited: deletions, ransomware, or account breaches can propagate instantly, and retention policies may not cover every scenario.
-  Plakar adds a layer of encrypted, versioned, and deduplicated backups—giving you control, auditability, and resilience beyond standard cloud storage.
+  Plakar adds a layer of encrypted, versioned, and deduplicated backups giving you control, auditability, and resilience beyond standard cloud storage.

 categories: